 The Miami Law D.C.
 Semester in Practice program is an externship program that provides students with an opportunity to learn multiple dimensions of lawyering through integration of real-world practice experience and academic inquiry.

-Typically offered in the Fall semester, students do their fieldwork at approved externship placements in Washington, D.C. in a diverse range of litigation, transactional and policy settings.
+Students complete their fieldwork at approved externship placements in Washington, D.C. in a diverse range of litigation, transactional and policy settings.

 Under the supervision of a licensed attorney at the externship placement, students learn about a substantive area of law and develop skills required by lawyers such as interviewing, counseling, negotiation, legal analysis, problem-solving, and writing.